-- reduce side effects of some treatments
+- reduce side effects of some treatments for lymphoma

 - reduce risk of infections while you are on treatment

-- lessen fatigue
+- reduce fatigue

-- increase muscle strength
+- increase muscle strength and improve balance

 - control your weight, blood pressure and blood-sugar levels